Godzilla: Size

 Godzilla's size is inconsistent, changing from film to film and even from scene to scene for the sake of artistic license.
 The miniature sets and costumes were typically built at a 1/25–1/50 scale and filmed at 240 frames per second to create the illusion of great size.
 In the original 1954 film, Godzilla was scaled to be 50 m tall.
 This was done so Godzilla could just peer over the largest buildings in Tokyo at the time.
 In the 1956 American version, Godzilla is estimated to be 400 ft tall, because producer Joseph E. Levine felt that 50 m did not sound "powerful enough".

 As the series progressed, Toho would rescale the character, eventually making Godzilla as tall as 100 m.
 This was done so that it would not be dwarfed by the newer, bigger buildings in Tokyo's skyline, such as the 243 m Tokyo Metropolitan Government Building which Godzilla destroyed in the film Godzilla vs. King Ghidorah (1991).
 Supplementary information, such as character profiles, would also depict Godzilla as weighing between 20,000 and 60,000 metric ton.

 In the American film Godzilla (2014) from Legendary Pictures, Godzilla was scaled to be 355 ft and weighing 90,000 short ton, making it the largest film version at that time.
 Director Gareth Edwards wanted Godzilla "to be so big as to be seen from anywhere in the city, but not too big that he couldn't be obscured".
 For Shin Godzilla (2016), Godzilla was made even taller than the Legendary version, at 118.5 m.
 In Godzilla: Planet of the Monsters (2017), Godzilla's height was increased further still to 300 m.
-In Godzilla: King of the Monsters (2019) and Godzilla vs. Kong (2020), Godzilla's height was increased to 393 ft from the 2014 incarnation.
+In Godzilla: King of the Monsters (2019) and Godzilla vs. Kong (2021), Godzilla's height was increased to 393 ft from the 2014 incarnation.

-Special effects details
+Special effects

 Godzilla's appearance has traditionally been portrayed in the films by an actor wearing a latex costume, though the character has also been rendered in animatronic, stop-motion and computer-generated form.
 Taking inspiration from King Kong, special effects artist Eiji Tsuburaya had initially wanted Godzilla to be portrayed via stop-motion, but prohibitive deadlines and a lack of experienced animators in Japan at the time made suitmation more practical.